mazuschlag/haskell-music/README.md

 Fun times all around

 ## To Do:
-    1. Finish Tokenizer
+    1. Make it actually work
-    2. Learn how Euterpea actually works
+    2. Add additional musical features
     3. Make a catchy name
 ## EASY